← Back to research

 How much does Vapi cost?

-Vapi charges $0.05/minute platform fee plus provider costs (STT, LLM, TTS, telephony).
-Total costs typically range from $0.10-0.35/minute depending on configuration.
+Vapi charges a $0.05/minute platform fee plus at-cost provider charges (STT, LLM, TTS, telephony) — $0 in provider fees if you bring your own API keys.
+Real-world all-in costs typically run $0.13-0.33/minute depending on configuration.

 Does Vapi support OpenAI Realtime API?